aphp/edsteva/docs/index.md

 #### 2.2 Filter your Probe

-In this example, we consider the poles of three hospitals.
+In this example, we are interested in three hospitals.
 We consequently filter data before any further analysis.

 ```python
 from edsteva.probes import VisitProbe